 Every school learning environment has slight variations of size, design and layout.
 Teachers have the flexibility to create a safe learning environment.
+For example, classrooms may use carpets, manipulatives or otherwise.
 Reasonable effort will be made to keep students and staff physically distanced.
 Classroom layouts will be approved by the building principal.